Ad

 Anthony Stolarz

-Joseph Woll was the first goalie off the ice at Toronto's morning skate.
+Joseph Woll is the first goalie off the ice at the Maple Leafs' morning skate.

 Joseph Woll